deepakchandra30/Synthetic_Data-Tabular_Data/README.md

 ## Overview
 ------------

-This phase aims to generate synthetic data for the Bovine Tuberculosis open dataset.
+This project aims to generate synthetic data for the Bovine Tuberculosis open dataset.
+It is obtained from Data.gov.ie

 ## Getting Started
 -------------------